Per-Row Activation Counting on Real Hardware: Demystifying Performance Overheads: Introduction

 \IEEEPARstart{P}{er}-Row Activation Counting (PRAC), a newly introduced feature to prevent DRAM read disturbance errors, modifies key DRAM timing parameters while providing full tracking capability of DRAM activations.
 Under PRAC, each DRAM row carries an activation counter alongside its data.
 To update this counter, DRAM performs a read-modify-write operation at every precharge, leading to the modification of major DRAM timing parameters.
 These timing changes inevitably affect the performance of general workloads.

 While previous studies have reported significant performance overhead from PRAC timing parameters (\OHprac), their analysis is limited to simulator-based evaluation~\cite{hpca-2025-chronus, hpca-2025-autorfm, isca-2025-mopac, hpca-2025-qprac}.
-In particular, Chronus~\cite{hpca-2025-chronus} demonstrated that PRAC incurs an average overhead of 9.7\%, with worst-case penalties reaching up to 13.4\% in memory-intensive workloads.
-In response to these findings, architectural solutions have been proposed to reduce this overhead~\cite{hpca-2025-chronus, isca-2025-mopac}.
+In particular, Chronus~\cite{hpca-2025-chronus} demonstrated that PRAC incurs an average overhead of 9.7\%, with worst-case penalties reaching up to 13.4\% in memory-intensive workloads.\footnote{ The authors of the Chronus paper~\cite{hpca-2025-chronus} acknowledged the bug in their simulator and updated all their results in the arXiv version of the Chronus paper~\cite{chronus-arxiv-2025}.
+The revised results correct the Chronus paper's performance numbers but do not change the Chronus paper's conclusions.
+Note that the bug fix also appeared in the artifact evaluation of QPRAC~\cite{qprac-ae}.} In response to these findings, architectural solutions have been proposed to reduce this overhead~\cite{hpca-2025-chronus, isca-2025-mopac}.

-Simulator-based evaluations often fall short of accurately modeling the performance characteristics of real-world memory systems.
-As reported in~\cite{micro-2024-mess}, there are notable discrepancies between a simulation and real-world memory system performance, highlighting the need for evaluation on real machines to accurately quantify \OHprac.
+Simulator-based evaluations might fall short of accurately modeling the performance characteristics of real-world memory systems when a simulator is not properly configured~\cite{micro-2024-mess,luo2025cleaningmess}, inherent microarchitectural complexity causes discrepancy between what is modeled in a simulator and the corresponding hardware (e.g., hardware prefetcher~\cite{taco-prefetch}), or a simulator contains an undiscovered bug.
+These highlight the need for evaluation on real machines to accurately quantify \OHprac.

 In this paper, we apply PRAC timing parameters to the latest Intel processors and measure \OHprac.
 We verify that each modified DRAM timing parameter is correctly applied to the real machines using a microbenchmark.
 Our results show that PRAC timing parameters cause an average performance degradation of only 1.06\,\% on SPEC~CPU2017~\cite{spec_cpu_2017} workloads, which is greatly lower than the overheads reported by simulator-based work.
 Further, we analyze hardware events correlated with \OHprac and identify a page policy that can minimize it.
 To the best of our knowledge, this is the first study to evaluate and analyze \OHprac on real systems.